chassing/linux-sysadmin-interview-questions/README.md

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.
-* Which difference have between public and private SSH key?
+* What is the difference between public and private SSH keys?

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>